uxmoon/web-starter-kit/readme.md

 |- readme.md
 ```

+## HTML

+Use [handlebars](https://handlebarsjs.com/) to build page using a templating engine.
+- Partials and layouts files are stored in `assets` folder.

 ## CSS

+- Use `sass` preprocessor
 - Files and folder structure based on [inuitcss](https://github.com/inuitcss/inuitcss)
 - Added `postcss`, `sourcemaps`
 - postcss plugins: `autoprefixer`, `cssnano`